Chandrahas-B/Chandrahas-B/README.md

 - Data Engineering
 - Web Development
 - Automation
-- Containerization and Deployment with Docker and Kubernetes, AWS.
+- Containerization and Deployment with Docker, Kubernetes, and AWS